 Ebola is a Category A infectious agent, which means that any things or garbage that may be contaminated with it must be handled with specific protective gear, placed in special containers for hazardous waste, and then either cremated or disinfected before being buried.

-The dumpsters can be rented on a fill-and-haul basis on the same day, or for as long as the customer requires them during the rental period.
+The dumpsters can be rented on a fill-and-haul basis on the same day or as long as the customer requires them during the rental period.

 The duration of the dumpster rental, the distance between the company location and the client's premises, the distance between the client's premises and the dump site, the amount of garbage, the weight of the garbage, and the type of garbage are some of the factors that influence the price of the dumpster rental.

-The client may be responsible for paying the fees associated with the dumping site if the waste is of a type that requires special disposal at a location that charges a fee, such as paint or batteries.
+The client may be responsible for paying the fees associated with the dumping site if the waste requires special disposal at a location that charges a fee such as paint or batteries.

-It has been determined that the Ebola virus is one of the most lethal, and as a result, any waste that is associated with this disease has been designated as hazardous waste, which must be managed with the utmost care.
+It has been determined that the Ebola virus is one of the most lethal.
+As a result, any waste associated with this disease has been designated as hazardous waste, which must be managed with the utmost care.

-Because the department of transport requires that all of the waste be cleaned of the virus first, many waste management companies, even those that specialize in medical waste, are limiting their trips to hospitals that need Ebola waste eliminated.
+Because the Department of Transport requires that all of the waste be cleaned of the virus first, many waste management companies, even those specializing in medical waste, limit their trips to hospitals that need Ebola waste eliminated.